BOARD OF DIRECTORS

 President

 Dana retired in 2018 after an exciting career as a director of a non-profit in Texas, and as an education consultant in Massachusetts and Colorado working with school districts on systems improvement.
-In addition, Dana has co-authored four books on best practices for teachers in the classroom.
+While working, Dana co-authored four books on best practices for teachers in the classroom.
+In the next year, Texas A&M University Press will publish her biography of her grandfather, Beyond the Death March: The Life and Times of K.L.
+Berry.

 Katie D’Arcangelo